amorgun/blender_dow/docs/faq.md

 ## How can I help this project?
 Here are a few ideas:
 - Make some cool stuff for your mod and inspire more people to get into DoW modding
-- Make a tutorial or a video showcasing your pipeline of working with the add-on
+- Make a tutorial or a video showcasing your pipeline for working with the add-on
 - Suggest new features and report bugs
-- Leave a ⭐star⭐ for this repository to keep me motivated
+- Leave a ⭐star⭐ for this repository to keep me motivated to keep working on it

 ## My question is not listed here.
 Where can I ask it?
 The best way to do it is to [open a new issue](https://github.com/amorgun/blender_dow/issues/new) in this repository.